Black site: Argentina

 Several clandestine detention centres operated in Argentina during the military dictatorship that ruled the country from 1976 to 1983.
 Prisoners, many of whom had been "disappeared", were tortured and murdered, including pregnant women who were killed after giving birth, and their babies given to military families.

 China

 Black sites are widespread within China and a Chinese black site has been alleged to exist in Dubai by a former detainee.
 Black sites in China are also known as "black jails".

 Egypt

 Black sites are used extensively by the Egyptian security service.
 During the Egyptian Crisis (2011–2014), hundreds of protesters alleged that torture occurred at these black sites.
 The Egyptian security service also operated black sites involved with the CIA's counter-terror black site program.

 Iran

-Rights groups have documented abuse in clandestine detention centers in Iran.
-Sources cited by CNN noted in 2023 that black-site torture appeared to increase during the Mahsa Amini protests.
+Rights groups have claimed abuse in clandestine detention centers in Iran.
+Sources cited by CNN purport in 2023 that black-site torture appeared to increase during the Mahsa Amini protests.

 Israel

-A former black site in Israel was Camp 1391, noted as the "Israeli Guantanamo".
+A black site in Israel is Camp 1391, noted as the "Israeli Guantanamo".